 The most successful programs have a dedicated team of building occupants and staff that collaborates to plan and execute the competition.
-The competition organizing team at participating organizations uses the Plan Your Competition section of the CCN website, which includes the CCN planning checklist and resources (training webinar series, guides, templates, sample posters, and more), to get support from campus stakeholders, design their competition, and put together plans for collecting building electricity and/or water use data, publicizing their competition, and motivating students and staff in participating buildings to reduce their use during the competition.
+The competition organizing team at participating organizations uses the Lucid's Learning & Support Hub, which includes competition guides and best practices, to design their competition, and put together plans for collecting building electricity and/or water use data, publicizing their competition, and motivating students and staff in participating buildings to reduce their use during the competition.

 2. Set up your competition to BuildingOS

 Each building (or group of buildings) participating in your competition will need to have at least one meter with interval data.
 When you already have your buildings and meters created, setting up a competition is easy.
-The CCN Data Collection & BuildingOS Guide walks you through this process step-by-step.
+The Competition App guide walks you through this process step-by-step.

 3. Collect electricity/water meter data & enter into BuildingOS

-There are several ways to do this outlined in the CCN Data Collection & BuildingOS Guide.
+There are several ways to do this.
 If you already have your integrations set up and data in BuildingOS, you're all set!
 If you'll be entering manual data, keep in mind you can use the BuildingOS mobile site to enter meter readings into BuildingOS directly from your smartphone.